Misha11001/WearablesDataProject/README.md

 # WearablesDataProject
-This repository contains the submissions for the Getting and Cleaning Data Course Project.
+This repository contains the submissions for the `Getting and Cleaning Data Course Project`.

 # Contents
 - `run.analysis.r` --> a script for running the analysis